miletsky/empathic-wp-bootstrap/private/dump/readme.md

 To export uploads run `php private/dump/export.php -u` It will create private/dump/data/uploads.zip file.

-Note: this file is in the .gitignore because it can be quite big.
-To download it run
+Note: consider adding this file is in the .gitignore because it can be quite big.
+To download it you could run
 `scp user@server:/abs-path-to-the-site/private/dump/data/uploads.zip private/dump/data/uploads.zip`
 Or download it in any other way convenient for you like ftp into private/dump/data.